 HS: For us, the Mining Indaba is always about connecting with our network and industry professionals in a space that allows us to take a step back from daily operational tasks, learn from each other, and envision future solutions.
-At this year’s event, we are focusing on a number of important discussions about the future of resilient, sustainable mining, and what it might look like as the sector prepares to address the demand for more metals and minerals to meet the needs of the energy transition.
+At this year’s event, we focused on a number of important discussions about the future of resilient, sustainable mining, and what it might look like as the sector prepares to address the demand for more metals and minerals to meet the needs of the energy transition.

 Is it rewarding to be involved in delivering enhanced operational practices to so many people across different workplaces?

 HS: As a business, we exist to save lives and create a more sustainable future, so helping mining and metals organisations enhance their operations to enable both safer working environments and increased efficiency is at the heart of what we do.
 We are increasingly finding that an integrated risk management approach focusing on operational risks, efficiency and sustainability is the best way to help operations lay the groundwork for future prosperity, and a critical aspect to ensure the move of the industry into sustainable mining.

 What vital insights will the company be delivering at the Mining Indaba?

 HS: As a team, we took part in four important discussions that linked to how mining operations can prepare themselves to be resilient whilst still addressing essential issues of employee and community safety, and environmental sustainability.
 The sessions that our team participated in include:

 - From intent to impact – how to activate the journey towards sustainable mining of the future